 Client-Side Discovery: Direct Service Routing in Microservices

 Microservices need to find each other.
 In a distributed system where services scale up and down based on demand, instances appear and disappear constantly.
-Client-side discovery is one way to handle this.
+Client-side discovery is one way to handle this — and it’s surprisingly straightforward once you see how it works.

 With this pattern, the client queries the service registry directly, then picks an instance using its own load balancing logic.
 No intermediary router sits in the middle.
 The client owns the whole flow from lookup to request.

-Netflix and AWS use this approach at scale.
-Whether that makes sense for your system depends on your latency requirements and how much client complexity you can handle.
+Netflix and AWS built systems like this at scale.
+Whether it makes sense for your project depends on your latency requirements and how much client complexity you can handle.

 How Client-Side Discovery Works

 The flow goes like this.
 When a service instance starts, it registers with the service registry, reporting its IP, port, and health status.
-Most registries use a heartbeat—if the heartbeats stop, the registry marks the instance as unhealthy or drops it.
+Most registries use a heartbeat mechanism — if the heartbeats stop, the registry marks the instance as unhealthy or removes it entirely.

 When a client wants to talk to a service, it queries the registry for the current list of healthy instances.
 The client then applies a load balancing algorithm—round robin, least connections, weighted response time—to pick one.
 Finally, the client sends its request directly to that instance.